Skip to main content

 Plastics, metal, cardboard ready for recycling.

-Focusing on three key areas—hygiene, leisure, and childhood—the project brings together researchers in design, sociology, and history, alongside industry partners and public organisations.
+With a focus on three central areas – hygiene, leisure, and childhood – the project brings together researchers in design, sociology, and history, alongside industry actors and public organizations.